 - Provide invisible protection without changing the surface appearance or leaving a sheen

-For driveways and walkways where good traction is important, a penetrating sealer is a better choice than a film-forming product, such as an acrylic or polyurethane because a penetrating sealer does not leave a glossy film, it will not contribute to the slipperiness of the concrete surface.
+For driveways and walkways where good traction is important, a waterbased sealer is a better choice than a film-forming product, such as an acrylic or polyurethane because a waterbased penetrating sealer does not leave a glossy film, it will not contribute to the slipperiness of the concrete surface.

 How to apply a sealer

-If you like DIY then its a straightforward job and you can use:
+If you like to DIY then its a straightforward job and you can use: